Readers Question: What caused the massive decrease in the debt to GDP ratio for the UK following World War II?

 - Technological improvements, such as computers, better petrol engines.
 Some of these technological improvements were quite low-tech like containerisation,

-UK growth was so rapid, we experienced labour shortages.
-This lead to the mass immigration of the 1950s and 60s to help deal with the labour market shortages.
+UK growth was so rapid, the economy experienced labour shortages.
+This led to the mass immigration of the 1950s and 60s to help deal with the labour market shortages.
 This helped increase the working population and increase real GDP.
 GDP per capita rose at a slower pace than actual real GDP.

 3. Improved education

 In the post-war period, there was a growth in university education, and secondary education became more comprehensive.